-The Annual Report for the Funds for the fiscal year ended February 29, 2024 is a separate document, and the respective financial statements and accompanying notes appearing therein are incorporated by reference into this SAI.
+The Funds' Annual Financial Statements and Other Information for the fiscal year ended February 28, 2025, which were filed as part of the Funds' most recent Form N-CSR, is a separate document, and the respective financial statements and accompanying notes appearing therein are incorporated by reference into this SAI.
 You may request a copy of the Funds' Annual Report at no charge by calling 1-833-HOYA-CAP (1-833-469-2227) or through the Funds' website at www.hoyaetfs.com.